ricalo/blog/_posts/2019-09-13-aide-freenas-jail.md

   - iocage
 ---

-The Advanced Intrusion Detection Environment (AIDE) system helps verify the integrity of files that can be compromised when a host is accessed.
-Configuring AIDE in a jail can be tricky.
-A configuration that is too strict can lead to many false positives, which limits the usefulness of the integrity check.

 After much trial and error, we have found a configuration that works for our purposes.
 We didn't want to be alerted by changes caused by regular automated tasks, such as periodic scrubs.
 In contrast, we should be notified if the